-Although the weather is beginning to improve, please don’t forget that our wildlife still needs our care and protection.
+Although the weather has now warmed up and the breeding season has arrived, please don’t forget that our wildlife still needs our care and protection.
 Wild birds need a constant supply of clean water and plenty of food, perhaps also including a bit of fruit.
 To minimise the risks of any diseases spreading amongst our wild birds, it is important to ensure that all feeders, bird baths, and bowls etc., are regularly cleaned.

 If hedgehogs are seen out in the daytime, then something is seriously wrong and they are in urgent need of help.
 Carefully place them in a box (so that they don’t waddle off into the undergrowth to die a slow death), while you go off to phone the GSPCA on 01481 257261, for advice.